segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/flutter/index.md

 ## Controlling upload with flush policies

-You can use `FlushPolicies` to more granurily control when events upload.
+You can use `FlushPolicies` to more granularly control when events upload.

 A flush policy defines the strategy for deciding when to flush.
 This can be on an interval, on a certain time of day, after receiving a certain number of events, or even after receiving a particular event.
 This gives you more flexibility on when to send events to Segment.